kfit-dev/dynamic-singer/README.md

 ### Prometheus exporter

-Now we want to keep track metrices from Tap and Targets, by default we cannot do it using singer because singer using Bash pipe `|`, to solve that, we need to do something like,
+Now we want to keep track metrics from Tap and Targets, by default we cannot do it using singer because singer using Bash pipe `|`, to solve that, we need to do something like,

 ```bash
 tap | prometheus | target | prometheus